Leonys Martín: Cleveland Indians

 On July 31, 2018, Martín and Kyle Dowdy were traded to the Cleveland Indians in exchange for Willi Castro.
 Nine days later Martín was placed on the 10-day disabled after an undisclosed illness.
 He was admitted to the Cleveland Clinic on August 9, where he received care in the Intensive Care Unit.
-On August 13, 2018, Indians president of baseball operations Chris Antonetti announced Martín was recovering from a life-threatening bacterial infection and that there was no timetable for Martín's return to baseball activities.
-On August 22, the Indians ruled Martín out for the remainder of 2018 as a precaution.
-In 2018 he had only 15 at bats for Cleveland.
+On August 13, Indians president of baseball operations Chris Antonetti announced Martín was recovering from a life-threatening bacterial infection and that there was no timetable for Martín's return to baseball activities.
+On August 22, the Indians ruled Martín out for the remainder of the season as a precaution.
+In 2018, he had only 15 at-bats for Cleveland.

 Martín signed a one-year contract for the 2019 season with the Indians on October 31, 2018, avoiding salary arbitration.
-On June 22, 2019, he was designated for assignment.
-After clearing waivers, Martín was released by the Indians on June 27, 2019.
+In 65 appearances for Cleveland in 2019, he batted .199/.276/.343 with nine home runs, 19 RBI, and four stolen bases.
+On June 22, 2019, Martín was designated for assignment by the Indians.
+After clearing waivers, Martín was released by Cleveland on June 27.